PEDIGREE UK

 Training and socialising puppies before vaccinations

 Even though it’s vital you keep your puppy safe until they have full immunity from their vaccinations, you don’t want them to miss out on the socialisation process completely.
-In fact, from 3 -12 weeks of age puppies are highly receptive to socialisation and this will help them grow up to be happy well-balanced dogs.

 The key here is to give your puppy the opportunity to have positive experiences of the sights, sounds and smells that they will encounter in their day-to-day life.
-Here are a few of things to consider:
+Here are a few of the things to consider:

 Toilet training puppies before they can go out

-If you are lucky enough to have your own garden, it’s perfectly safe to take your puppy out there to do their business.
 If you don’t live somewhere with private outside space, it’s best to rely on puppy pads until your furry friend has full protection from their second set of vaccinations.
-Don’t miss the advice in Toilet training your puppy.
+Don’t miss the advice on toilet training your puppy.

 Exercising your puppy before they can go outside

-Puppies are little balls of energy and many of us will find ourselves wondering “when can I walk my puppy after vaccinations” and feeling a bit disappointed when we realise it’s not until two weeks after the second set.
-The good news is though, in the meantime, there’s lots you can do to keep your puppy busy and active.
-Play is a great outlet for their energy and we’ve got lots of ideas of games to play with puppy.
+Puppies are little balls of energy, and many of us will find ourselves wondering “when can I walk my puppy after vaccinations?' and feeling a bit disappointed when we realise it’s not until two weeks after the second set.

 Socialising puppies before they can go out

-Socialising your puppy is important and will help them grow up into a happy, well-adjusted dog.
-Before they have immunity from their vaccinations, it’s best to limit contact with other dogs.However, remember that the whole world is new to your pup and there are lots of things you can introduce them to without any risk.
+However, remember that the whole world is new to your pup and there are lots of things you can introduce them to without any risk.
 The sound of the washing machine hitting the spin cycle to name but one!

 Carry your puppy

-While it’s not safe for a puppy to walk down a busy high street, you can carry them while you walk down it and they’ll still have the chance to get used to the sights, sounds and smells.
+While it’s not safe for a puppy to walk down a busy high street, you can carry them while you walk down it, and they’ll still have the chance to get used to the sights, sounds and smells.